 However, please bear in mind that sometimes, it takes longer due to an enormous number of visitors on holiday.
 Not only passing a greenery scene.
 People will also be passing Tebing Breksi.
 A tourist attraction that offers a landscape view of cliffs.
 Since the site is near the temple, go to Tebing Breksi first, then the temple after.

 Ijo Temple Opening Hours

 Ijo temple is open from 8 AM to 5 PM.
 However, visitors are welcome to stay a bit late to see the sunset.
 At a certain spot in the temple, guests could even see the airplane landing at Adisucipto International Airport.

 |Ijo Temple Opening Hours|

 Ijo Temple Entrance Fee

-The entrance fee for foreign tourists cost Rp10.000 per person.
-There is an additional cost for parking fees Rp2000 for motorcycle and Rp5.000 for a car.
+The entrance fee for international tourists is Rp10.000.
+There is an additional fee for parking, Rp.2000 for a motorcycle and Rp5.000 for a car.

 |Ijo Temple Entrance Fee|